LyndonSP/Focused-Audio-Control/README.md

 # Focused-Audio-Control
-A Python project that allows control of the currently focused application's volume with ease.
+A Python project that allows control of the currently focused application's volume.

 ## Python Dependencies

 keyboard

+    pip install keyboard
 pycaw

+    pip install pycaw
 win32gui

+    pip install win32gui
 win32process

+    pip install pywin32
 Written on Python 3.9

 ## Usage

-    Start the script by running python volume_control.py in the command prompt.
+Run the script.
 Hold Control, Alt, and + to increase the volume or Control, Alt, and - to decrease the volume.

 ### Disclaimer